Send requests for human review

 ) and a text component (id: aiDraft

-) on your form, a request might look like this:
+) was added to a review template with ID "abcdef12345", a request might look like this:

 - Python SDK